bazil/zipfs/README.md

 ## Skeleton

-Let's start with a skeleton with a argument parsing:
+Let's start with a skeleton with argument parsing:

 ``` go
 package main